 All I know is it’s a pity life

 Can’t be simple again

 “Duck?”
-Steve Harvey would ask, throwing a glance to the audience and bending slightly at the waist to show just how much of an arse you are.
+Steve Harvey would ask, throwing a glance to the audience and bending slightly at the waist.
 “Wouldn’t the duck just FLY AWAY?”

-Yes.
-Steve Harvey.
+Yes, Steve Harvey.
 The duck would fly away right up out of the pen.
 You don’t keep animals that can fly in pens.
-Maya Angelou did not write “I know why the penned bird sings,” right?
+Dr. Maya Angelou did not write “I know why the penned bird sings,” right?

 Once I had a girl on Rocky Top

 Wild as a mink, but sweet as soda pop